 In 1945 John Boyd Orr became the first Director General of the Food and Agriculture Organization (FAO), the United Nations Food and Agriculture Organization.
 In 1946, he resigned this post and justified it with the attitude of the USA towards his demands.
 These had brought down the plans by their refusals.
 Even after his departure, however, he repeatedly warned of a world catastrophe caused by poverty and hunger.
 In 1948 he was elected President of the International Peace Council and the World Federation of Peace Organisations by the World Democratic Union in Luxembourg.
 He saw his demands for the sustainable elimination of hunger as an integral part of peace work, and above all demanded the comprehensive provision of loans and technical support to poor nations for the development of modern agriculture and the supply of food.

 In 1949, the same year in which he was awarded the Nobel Peace Prize, he was appointed Baron Boyd-Orr, of Brechin Mearn in the County of Angus to the hereditary nobility and appointed to the British House of Lords.
 In 1952 he took over the chairmanship of the World Economic Conference in Moscow.
-He died in 1971 in Newton, Scotland.
+He died on 25 June 1971 in Newton, Scotland, at age 90.
 His title of nobility expired upon his death.

 References and Further Reading: